 Nasi Lemak has definitely made a name for itself as Malaysia’s most popular dish.
-As most Malaysians can attest, food is our passion and no doubt, we have plenty with our multicultural citizens.
+As most Malaysians can attest, food is our passion and no doubt, we have plenty thanks to our multicultural citizens.

-It is a dish that brings us all together and can be easily found in any stall or household across the nation.
-A truly authentic recipe of the dish is not to be taken lightly as the ingredients, flavour and texture have to just right.
+This dish is a proud Malaysian staple that brings us all together.
+You can easily find it in any stall or household across the nation.
+However, you shouldn’t take preparing a truly authentic recipe of the dish lightly, as the ingredients, flavour and texture have to just right.

 Key Components of Nasi Lemak

 The dish is mainly composed of coconut milk rice served with sambal, fried anchovies, hard-boiled egg, toasted peanuts and cucumber.
 The sambal is the essential ingredient that brings the whole dish together and must be fragrant.
 Depending on your preference, the sambal can be spicy, slightly tangy or not spicy.

 Nasi Lemak – Steamed coconut milk rice served with sambal, fried anchovies, hard-boiled egg, toasted peanuts and cucumber.
 The dish is commonly served with fried fish, chicken or any other protein.